top of page

 "What's the best food to eat before a football match to perform my best?"

-Optimal fuel (carbohydrates) in the tank to perform your best.
+• Optimal fuel (carbohydrates) in the tank to perform your best.

-Optimal hydration to support performance.
+• Optimal hydration to support performance.

-Strategic supplements which can aid performance.
+• Strategic supplements to aid performance.

-Timed strategies to reduce the risk of adverse outcomes.
+• Timed strategies to peak at the right time and reduce the risk of adverse outcomes.

 And maybe the most important are strategies that work for you and you feel good using.

-Nutrition the Day Before
+Nutrition the Day Before (Match Day -1)

-What are the key nutrition goals of Matchday -1?
+Key nutrition goals of Matchday -1

-Load up on carbohydrates to fill up the fuel stores in your liver and muscle.
+• Load up on carbohydrates to fill up the fuel stores in your liver and muscle.

-Achieve optimal hydration and maintain it throughout the day.
+• Achieve optimal hydration and maintain it throughout the day.

-Maintain other nutrition strategies e.g. dietary quality and protein intake as usual.
+• Maintain other nutrition strategies e.g. dietary quality and protein intake as usual.

 Why is nutrition important the day before a match?

+The day before the match is when the work starts.
 Carbohydrate is the predominant fuel during a match (about 60-70% of fuel used).
 Although it takes time to increase fuel stores within the muscles and liver (your two primary petrol tanks where fuel is stored for later use), it takes time to increase carbohydrate stores to support performance; however, these stores also run out rapidly.
-Even when fuelling optimally, a primary challenge is maintaining fuel levels and performance until the full-time whistle, where research has shown that 50% of muscle fibres are empty of fuel at full-time (Krustrup et al., 2006).
+Even when fuelling optimally, a primary challenge is maintaining fuel levels and performance until the full-time whistle, where research has shown that around 50% of muscle fibres are empty, or almost empty of fuel at full-time (Krustrup et al., 2006).
 This is a key reason performance often drops off in the final 30 minutes and how fully fuelled, less fatigued impact substitutes can come on and make a huge difference.
-Therefore, to prepare for the demands, we must start the day before.
+Therefore, to prepare for the demands, footballers must start fuelling the day before.

 Why do we need so much fuel?